SYMOIZ/Sakoon-Verson-1.1/README_BACKEND.md

-# Sakoon AI Backend - Final Implementation
+# Sukoon AI Backend - Final Implementation

 This folder contains the SQL scripts required to set up the complete backend on Supabase.